Interstate 676

 In 1950, the Philadelphia Planning Commission laid out the path of the expressway.
 The entire length would feature 12-foot-wide lanes: three in each direction.
 Eight-foot-wide shoulders, a four-foot-wide median with a reflectorized curb, 14-foot minimum clearances, and a design speed of 50 MPH.
 From 18th Street to Broad Street, the expressway would have one-way service roads with two-lanes in each direction on either side of the highway.
 Construction began in 1957 and was completed on June 30, 1959.

 Even as work was getting underway on that section, planners were looking to the future.
-In 1957, the Department of Highways began conducting feasibility studies on extending the expressway from Broad Street to Sixth Street and the Ben Franklin Bridge.
+In 1957, the Department of Highways began conducting feasibility studies on extending the expressway from 16th Street to Sixth Street and the Ben Franklin Bridge.
 When the study was concluded, the eastern extension to the bridge was recommended.
 The design would be a depressed six-lane expressway with one-way service roads on either side.
 Public meetings on the expressway plan occurred in March 1966.

 With the start of the 1970s, changes in legal guidelines for construction of Interstates began to take their toll.
 In July 1973, the Federal Highway Administration ruled that any highway project approved prior to 1971 were subject to re-evaluation.
 In November 1973, the FHWA determined that a new environmental impact statement was required because previous studies neglected air and noise, as well as other impacts from the expressway.
 In 1977, PennDOT and the FHWA released the revised environmental impact statement for the Vine Street Expressway.